LuyiLin06/J25-Programming/Java/Notes/w3schoolNotes.md

 (for Novices & First-Time Programmers)
 ========================================================================

-##### JDK

-You should have already installed Java Development Kit (JDK) and written a "Hello-world" program.
-Otherwise, Read "[How to Install JDK](https://www3.ntu.edu.sg/home/ehchua/programming/howto/JDK_HowTo.html)".

 ##### Programming Text Editor

 Do NOT use Notepad (Windows) or TextEdit (macOS) for programming.
 Install a *programming* text editor, which does syntax color highlighting.
 For example,